 Rewind X — Security

-Security overview, internal review status, and responsible disclosure.
+Security overview, internal review status, and protocol architecture.

 This page describes the security posture of the V1 Origin Edition.
 It is not an audit report.